 Academic Integrity - Understanding the culture of source management and attribution in academe is a process of learning and relearning, with increasing complexity over time.
 Our goal is to better distinguish between intentional plagiarism or cheating, and making mistakes.
 URI's Student Handbook web.uri.edu/studentconduct/student-handbook/) provides guidelines concerning academic honesty in this regard.
 Additional assistance is available at the Writing Center and the Academic Enhancement Center.
-It may be useful to add a statement in your syllabi using the following language:
+It may be useful to add an extended and course-specific statement to your syllabi such as: